mariobox/Hugo-Source/content/book/ikigai.md

 When you're having a highly creative day, run it out as much as you can.
 Resist the temptation to say, "Well, that's enough" and just go chill out or whatever.

-Normal life during normal times.
-Milk the cow as much as possible when things are unusually great.
-Fundamentals and trying to avoid being stupid when things are bad.
+Normal life during normal times. <mark>Milk the cow as much as possible when things are unusually great.
+Fundamentals and trying to avoid being stupid when things are bad</mark>.

 Trying to improve 30 things at once is a great formula for falling off a cliff and getting nothing done.

 Useful skills: Writing, negotiating, speaking, conflict resolution, do basic arithmetic fast, probability and statistics, project management.
 Work hard on tangible stuff, document and claim credit for doing it, and notify people with what benefit the work provides.

 Prepare a BATNA (Best Alternative to Negotiated Agreement).
 If they say no, what will you do?
 You need to know this.